 You can use a VPN to browse anonymously, disguising your whereabouts by connecting to a server in countries all around the world so your IP address and locations are hidden.
-Your IP address shows a lot about your location and your identity, therefore hiding this information is imperative when taking control of your online experience and puts you back in control of revealing your identity when you want to.
+Your IP address shows a lot about your location and identity; therefore, hiding this information is imperative when taking control of your online experience and puts you back in control of revealing your identity when you want to.

-For example, with express VPN they state that they don’t log your activity or connections or anything that could be used to identify you.
+For example, express VPN states that they don’t log your activity or connections or anything that could be used to identify you.
 However, they will log the version of your apps, dates of connection, server location and the total amount of data transferred per day.
-None of which enables ExpressVPN or anyone else to match an individual to specific network activity or behaviour.
+None of which enables ExpressVPN or anyone else to match an individual to a specific network activity or behaviour.

 Use a VPN on a Public/Free WIFI Hotspot

-You should also use a VPN when Connecting to an open/public WiFi hotspot which are areas where you get free WiFi.
+You should also use a VPN when Connecting to an open/public WiFi hotspot, which is an area where you get free WiFi.
 Data on public networks are not encrypted between your computer and the hotspot.
-So it’s open for anyone to access your private information such.
+So, it’s open for anyone to access your private information.
 Open or public WiFi can also be a worry when you’re on your phone or mobile device.

-Please be aware though that you can still be tracked on a mobile phone by your tracking your location and by your mobile carrier.
+Please be aware that you can still be tracked on a mobile phone by tracking your location and your mobile carrier.

 Use a VPN with Location-Based Media

 VPNs can also be used to unblock the likes of Netflix.
-This means that if you’re in the UK and fancy watching a show only available in the US you can do so by using a VPN server from the US or vice versa.
+This means that if you’re in the UK and fancy watching a show only available in the US, you can use a VPN server from the US or vice versa.

-if you’re from the UK and you want to watch your favourite soaps whilst your travelling abroad or backpacking you can also access the likes of BBC iPlayer and ITV.
+If you’re from the UK and want to watch your favourite soaps while travelling abroad or backpacking, you can also access the likes of BBC iPlayer and ITV.

 Use a VPN to Unblock Websites

-You can use VPNs to Unblock websites at work, school or to defeat censorships in countries like in China.
+You can use VPNs to Unblock websites at work or school or to defeat censorship in countries like China.
 Some governments monitor internet traffic to limit access to certain websites.
-However, a VPN acts like a website unblocker by routing your traffic through an encrypted tunnel so it’s can’t be inspected manipulated or censored.
-So if you’re in a part of the world where Facebook, Twitter or Skype are blocked you can easily unblock them with a VPN.
+However, a VPN acts like a website unblocker by routing your traffic through an encrypted tunnel so it can’t be inspected, manipulated or censored.
+So, if you’re in a part of the world where Facebook, Twitter or Skype are blocked, you can easily unblock them with a VPN.

-To access these sites, all you need to do is connect to your VPN, choose the country you need to be in to access the content you want to see.
+To access these sites, you must connect to your VPN and choose the country you need to be in to access the content you want to see.

 Use a VPN to Get Cheaper Deals

-You may also find that when your shopping online you will get better prices from looking like you are connected in another country.
-You may not be aware but some websites will charge more depending on your country, city, post or zip code or even if you’re using a Mac rather than a PC.
-By masking your true location you may find cheaper deals are available.
+You may also find that when you shop online, you will get better prices from looking like you are connected to another country.
+You may not be aware, but some websites will charge more depending on your country, city, post or zip code or even if you’re using a Mac rather than a PC.
+By masking your true location, you may find cheaper deals are available.

 Use a VPN with a Tor Browser

-With Tor over VPN, you can also get access to the Tor network where it is blocked for example in work, school or in censored countries.
+With Tor over VPN, you can also get access to the Tor network where it is blocked, for example, at work, school or in censored countries.

 VPNs for Backpackers & Travellers

-If you’re someone who travels a lot or is backpacking a VPN should really be part of your packing checklist.
-Backpackers are frequently connecting to public WIFI hotspots to find their next hostel or accommodation spot without knowing who is around them or who is accessing their data.
+If you travel a lot or are backpacking, a VPN should be part of your packing checklist.
+Backpackers frequently connect to public WIFI hotspots to find their next hostel or accommodation spot without knowing who is around them or who is accessing their data.
 Then, when they arrive at their destination, they may want to access media from their home country.
-They could also be travelling to censored countries such as China and no longer be able to access some of the sites that they need to contact family or friends back home.
+They could also be travelling to censored countries such as China and can no longer access some of the sites they need to contact family or friends back home.